Dave-team/Knowledge-base/Social.md

 - New people - Hey I don’t think we’ve met yet.
 I’m Dave.
 Great to meet you - what team are you working in?
 - When others are speaking, just listen.
 If you want to say something, say it.
 This is mainly situations where I’m just at my desk
 - If someone does something for the team or for you, take a moment to thank them sincerely and show that you appreciate what they’ve done.
+- When people are leaving, wish them well

 ## Things to say/ask
 - Focus on asking about the basics